Zhipu AI GLM Coding Plan Review (2026): Z.ai's Budget GLM-4.7 API for Developers

 Based on my testing, here are the best fits:

-• Developers working with Chinese codebases or documentation who need seamless multilingual support.
+• Developers working with Chinese codebases or documentation who need seamless multilingual support

 Who should probably look elsewhere:

-• Beginners who want zero-friction onboarding.
+• Beginners who want zero-configuration onboarding

-• Enterprise teams with strict compliance requirements around data residency.
+• Enterprise teams with strict compliance requirements around data residency

 Tips for Getting the Most Out of Z.ai GLM Coding Plan